 Peggy Hill of King of the Hill is a huge egomaniac who thinks she's right about everything even things she has very little knowledge of and thinks she can do no wrong, and if she's involved in something she will often completely take over it, and often takes credit for others ideas.
 In "The Incredible Hank", due to everyone at Strickland getting sick, Hank has taken over their workload making him feel tired and sluggish, so when Peggy asks him to help with the "Running with the Bulls" program he turns her down.
 Her response to this is to drug him with testosterone.

 Lightning Dust.
-Unlike Trixie she doesn't go out of her way to hurt others, but she still doesn't seem to care that numerous other ponies get hurt because of her.
+She doesn't go out of her way to hurt others, but she still doesn't seem to care that numerous other ponies get hurt because of her.
 She's basically Rainbow Dash, but without Rainbow's redeeming qualities.

 Sunset Shimmer totally counts as well.
 The whole reason she was expelled as Princess Celestia's student is because she kept badgering Celestia for the power she felt she deserved.